-In general, yes, Mexico is a perfectly safe place to travel and vacation.
+Yes.
+It is perfectly safe to travel to Mexico.
 Don’t miss out on this beautiful country just because of the negative stories that the news media reports.
-Mexico is a big, varied country full of friendly people, world-class food, and some of the most beautiful beaches you’ve ever seen.
+Mexico is a large country with friendly people, world-class food, and some of the most beautiful beaches you’ve ever seen.
 It’s also full of history and culture.

 While all of the dangers and scams explained in this article do exist, the likelihood of running into them is fairly slim if you take some basic precautions.
 Dangers vary from region to region.
-Remember that statistically, Mexico is a dangerous country.
+Statistically, Mexico is a dangerous country.
 Tourists generally aren’t the target of most crimes.
 The risk of falling victim to a crime can be greatly reduced by taking some basic precautions and knowing what to expect.